Diagonal Community School District

 Diagonal Community School District is a rural public K-12 school district headquartered in Diagonal, Iowa.
-The district, in Ringgold County, serves the town of Diagonal.
+The district, with the vast majority of its territory in Ringgold County, includes the town of Diagonal.
+A small portion is in Taylor County, where it covers a section of Clearfield.

 All grade levels and the administration share the same building.
 As of 2018, it had the lowest enrollment of any Iowa school district: 97; the 12th grade class that year had nine students.
 Due to the difficult financial situation, the district uses cost-cutting measures such as using dry-erase desktops instead of paper and using the same paint color for all rooms.
 As of 2018 Diagonal CSD does not have enough funds to provide elective courses at the senior high school level, so its high school students take those courses at Mount Ayr High School in Mount Ayr.

+History

 When the Clearfield Community School District closed on July 1, 2014, the Diagonal district absorbed a portion of it.

+The principal, surnamed Clark, resigned in 2024.

 The school's mascot is the Maroons.
 Their colors are maroon and gold.